2019/20 Faculty & Faculty Emeritus

-Dale Genge is the head of voice for Studio 58, Western Canada’s professional conservatory theatre-training program in Vancouver, Canada, where she has taught for 35 years.
+Founding Core: Dale Genge is the head of voice for Studio 58, Western Canada’s professional conservatory theatre-training program in Vancouver, Canada, where she has taught for 35 years.
 She is a founding faculty member of The Canada’s National Voice Intensive and for the last five years she has been on faculty of Banff Centre Writing Studio.
 She has also taught for the Marion Woodman Foundation in Switzerland.
 Her teaching is deeply influenced by the voice and text work of David Smukler, Kristin Linklater, Richard Armstrong and Patsy Rodenburg.
-She has studied with Jungian Analyst Marion Woodman, incorporating voice and poetry into Carl Jung’s understanding of the symbolic imagination through the body.

-Ian Raffel heads the Voice Department in the Acting for Film and Television program at the Vancouver Film School, where he teaches both Voice and Speech classes.
+Founding Core: Ian Raffel heads the Voice Department in the Acting for Film and Television program at the Vancouver Film School, where he teaches both Voice and Speech classes.
 In addition, Ian serves on the Faculty of Studio 58, Langara College’s nationally recognized acting program.
 Since coming to Vancouver in 1980, Ian has taught in the Theatre Program in the School for the Contemporary Arts at Simon Fraser University.
-Additionally, he has also taught in The Film-Theatre School founded by Anthony Holland and at the Vancouver Playhouse Acting School.
-Ian joined the faculty of the National Voice Intensive in 1988.
-He teaches Speech, basic rhetoric and text work.